yoshuawuyts/knowledge/work.md

 - [hour to week](https://training.kalzumeus.com/newsletters/archive/consulting_1?HN_repost)

 ## Post client relations
-- Follow a succesful consulting engagement with a case study.
+- Follow a successful consulting engagement with a case study.
 - if no case study, ask for a testimonial
 - you do the work, both of you get the profits
 - testimonials should be specific, focused on a business result and highly